 Not sure if you should apply for TSA Precheck or Global Entry?
-Here is a description of both programs and the differences between them.
+To help you decide which one is best for you, below is a description of both the TSA Precheck and the Global Entry programs, the differences between them and other deciding factors.

 What is TSA Precheck?

-TSA Precheck allows you to go through airport security without removing your shoes, belt, light outerwear, laptop and bag with liquids.
+TSA Precheck allows you to go through airport security more quickly.
+If you have TSA Precheck you don’t have to remove your shoes, belt, light outerwear, laptop and bag with liquids.
 There is often a separate TSA Precheck line, which is usually shorter and faster than regular lines.

 The TSA always incorporates random security measures so TSA Precheck is not guaranteed on every flight.
 You will know if you are eligible for TSA Pre✓ as it will be printed on your boarding pass near your name.